-Algeria Algeria's NBN initiative focused first on extending the national fibre backbone to reach any settlement of more than one thousand population.
+Algeria Algeria's NBN-related initiative focuses on the State owned incumbent Algerie Telecom, which in Jan 2018 announced the commercial launch of FTTH broadband in several regions.
+The ground was laid for this in previous years by first extending the national fibre backbone to reach any settlement of more than one thousand population.
 The Plan National de la Fibre Optique (PNFO) was defined in 2012 and resulted in the establishment in July 2013 of a joint venture between the incumbent and three national utilities called CITA (Compagnie des Infrastructures de Télécommunications d'Algérie) to pool backbone fibre assets.